John Cotton Richmond

 John Cotton Richmond is an American attorney and diplomat.
 From 2018 to 2021, Richmond served as the U.S. Ambassador-at-Large to Monitor and Combat Trafficking in Persons.
-He currently works as a partner at Dentons, a multinational law firm.
+He currently works as Chief Impact Officer at Atlas Free.
+He also serves as president of the Libertas Council, a leadership community focused on combating human trafficking, advancing democracy, and affirming human dignity.

 Early life and education

 Ambassador Richmond was born in Vicenza, Italy while his father and mother were stationed at Aviano Air Base with the U.S. Air Force.
 The family returned to the United States when Richmond was three and he was raised in Yorktown, Virginia (with the exception of a four-year tour in Goldsboro, N.C.).

 Richmond graduated from Tabb High School where he served as student body president and played varsity tennis.
 He earned his bachelor’s degree from the University of Mary Washington in 1993 where he majored in geography and political science.
-Richmond served as the President of the Student Senate.
+Richmond was the President of the Student Senate.

 In 1998, he earned his Juris Doctor from Wake Forest University School of Law.
 While in law school, Richmond served as an Articles Editor on the Law Review and Captain of the National Trial Team.

 He also taught Human Trafficking Law, Policy, and Litigation at Pepperdine School of Law and Vanderbilt Law School.